 This Credit Reporting Policy applies to EnergyAustralia Pty Ltd ABN 99 086 014 968 (EA) and EnergyAustralia Services Pty Ltd ABN 73 081 074 160 (EA Services).
 EA Services is a related body corporate of EA.

 EA Services provides services to EA, including performing, on behalf of EA, tasks that are reasonably necessary in processing an application for credit made to EA or in managing credit provided by EA.
-Both EA and EA Services are referred to collectively and individually as "we" and "our" and "us" in this section of the Privacy Policy.
+Both EA and EA Services are referred to collectively and individually as "we" and "our" and "us" in this section of the privacy policy.

 When you enter into a contract with EA, EA Services will collect and hold your name, address, date of birth and driver's licence number.
-EA Services may disclose this information to Credit Reporting Bureaus (CRBs), including Equifax Australia, illion and/or Experian Australia if EA Services decides to do a credit check or credit assessment on you from time to time.
+EA Services may disclose this information to Equifax Australia and/or illion which are Credit Reporting Bureaus (CRBs) if EA Services decides to do a credit check or credit assessment on you from time to time.
 You may contact the relevant CRB to obtain its policy on how it manages your credit-related personal information using the contact details below: